DaBlueTigerGirl/discord-themes/prsk/README.md

     <img width=500 src="https://dabluee.github.io/discord-themes/prsk/assets/nightcordoptions.png">
 3. Pick whichever options you would like.
     - Change `--recolor: on;` to `--recolor: off;` if you want Discord's Blurple back.
-    - Change `--custom-color: var(--mafuyu);` to `--custom-color: var(--an);` for example.
+    - Change `--custom-color: var(--mafuyu);` to `--custom-color: var(--an);` if you want a different color for example.
-    - The custom logo works the same as above.
+    - The custom logo works the same as recoloring as shown above.
     - It can be annoying to change between options for recolor-max, so it is not necessary.
 Some examples on how good to how off colors can look with this option are shown below.

         <img width=500 src="https://dabluee.github.io/discord-themes/prsk/assets/blurpleexample.png">

 ## Installation